-With neutron radiography becoming more accessible and finding use in more industrial NDT niches, knowing how to use N-ray and interpret neutron radiographic films will become an increasingly valued skill in the coming years.
+With neutron radiography becoming more accessible and finding use in more industrial NDT niches, knowing how to use neutron imaging and interpret neutron radiographic films will become an increasingly valued skill in the coming years.

-The Phoenix Neutron Imaging Center (PNIC) is offering a 3-day Neutron Radiography (NR) Film Interpretation course.
-This course is a mix of theory and practical applications demonstrating the requirements for ASTM, Aerospace Prime and Department of Defense requirements.
+We offer a 3-day Neutron Radiography Film Interpretation course, held at our imaging center in Fitchburg, Wisconsin.
+This NR course is a mix of theory and practical applications demonstrating the requirements for ASTM, Aerospace Prime and Department of Defense requirements.
 It is the intent of this presentation to focus on equipment utilized, work instructions and techniques for aerospace, defense and energetics inspections.
 NDT personnel of all levels and quality assurance personnel are encouraged to attend this interactive and educational course.

 The course focuses on:

-- How neutron radiography compared to conventional radiography methods and how N-ray works at PNIC
+- How neutron radiography compared to conventional radiography methods and how neutron imaging works at the imaging center

 - Hands-on labs performing neutron radiography including tagging procedures